 When talking about apps, Windows mobile is not even close of the iOS or Android market having less than one million apps on the Windows Store.
 Android’s market share continues to grow and has a higher percentage of free apps, however, iOS has been the most lucrative platform for developers, surpassing Android with more sales offer on apps and games [28].

-On the other hand, Android has more space for user customization overall, which will be useful further on the app development in comparison with iOS or Windows Mobile that has more limited offers.

-Lastly and probably the main reasons this dissertation will focus from now on Android devices are the jailbreaking, bootloaders and the market share.
+Lastly and probably the main reasons this project focused on Android devices are the jailbreaking, bootloaders and the market share.
 This topic will be discussed in detail in the next subsection, but in comparison to Microsoft and mostly Apple, many Android OEMs offer a way to unlock their bootloaders.
 This type of control makes possible to do things that otherwise wouldn’t be possible to do, upon which will be referred in the next chapters.
 Furthermore, Android dominates the market share, as shown in table 2.5, hitting a record of 88% in the fourth quarter of 2016 [54].